PubAcademy

 Strategy

 The early PubAcademy creative scope was lean by necessity — a branded presentation template, a speaker social card, an email invitation, and a blog recap.
 That was enough to get the program off the ground.
-But as PubAcademy expanded into APAC, EMEA, and North America — cities including Mumbai, Hong Kong, Tokyo, London, Madrid, Paris, Stockholm, Manila, Sydney, and New York — the creative program had to scale with it, market by market, topic by topic, without losing brand coherence across time zones and languages.
+But as PubAcademy expanded across APAC, EMEA, and North America, the creative program had to scale with it, market by market, topic by topic, without losing brand coherence across time zones and languages.

-By the time PubMatic was running back-to-back PubAcademies in New York, Stockholm, and London in the same month, the creative team was running a multi-market production pipeline — not a one-off event program.
-That distinction mattered, and it shaped how the work was structured going forward.
+By the time the team was running back-to-back PubAcademies in New York, Stockholm, and London in the same month, this was a multi-market production pipeline — not a one-off event program.

 From Event Support to Full Production Ownership